RitaAdesina/RitaAdesina/README.md

 - 👀 I’m interested in Data Analytics
 - 🌱 I’m currently learning coding with python
 - 💞️ I’m looking to collaborate on Data Analytics Project
-- 📫 How to reach me on Twittter via @ritaadesina
+- 📫 Please reach out to me on Twittter via @ritaadesina
 -

 <!---